dell/csm-docs/content/v2/authorization/v1.x/configuration/powerscale/_index.md

               value: "true"
     ```

-    Alternatively, you can use the minimal sample files provided
-    [here](https://github.com/dell/csm-operator/tree/main/samples/minimal-samples) and install the module using default values
+    Alternatively, you can use the minimal sample files provided in respective CSM versions folder under samples [here](https://github.com/dell/csm-operator/tree/main/samples) and install the module using default value.

 6. Install the Dell CSI PowerScale driver following the appropriate documentation for your installation method.